In today’s gigantic 12,000+ word article, we’re going to be diving into some of the best 8mm drop running shoes in 2021 for men and women.

 The Edge is best suited to half marathons, 5k races, and 10k races because of its lower level of cushioning and how light it is.
 For full marathons, you would want your shoe to have some extra forefoot cushioning because the ball of your feet might feel some discomfort.

 Again, the MetaSpeed Edge is great for half marathons, but it doesn’t have enough cushioning for a full marathon, which leaves the floor for the MetaSpeed Sky.
 The Sky is softer and it assists you more in increasing your speed.
-The Edge is firmer, lighter, and it doesn’t have an excess of cushioning if that bothers you.
+The Edge is firmer and lighter, and it doesn’t have an excess of cushioning if that bothers you.

 Asics MetaSpeed Edge vs Sky